 “Talk about it.”
 Those three words are what Katharine Hayhoe tells the church and every other community to do if they want to learn how to support the long-term well-being of Earth and all its inhabitants.
-Talking about it, according to the well-known atmospheric scientist and evangelical Christian, is necessary if we are to care about it.
+Talking about creation care, according to the well-known atmospheric scientist and evangelical Christian, is necessary if we are to care about it.
 And if we don’t care about our planet, we’ll never act.

 Certainly, there are some in our churches that would shout a big amen to Hayhoe’s concern for creation care.
 Others, not so much.
 We don’t all agree that climate change exists or, for those who accept it as real and likely caused by human behavior, how best to address it.
 So what should church leaders do?
 Do we avoid conflict and stay silent?
 Or do we find ways to talk about it?